Intensive Treatment Foster Care (ITFC)

 In some instances, a foster child may need to be placed in an intensive treatment foster care (ITFC) program.
 For these youth, AFS provides a specialized foster home and treatment planning process specifically designed for the child’s unique needs.

-ITFC is designed to maintain children and youth in family settings in the community who otherwise may have been placed into institutional settings.
-ITFC offers intensified services for foster youth who need extra structure and support not available in other foster settings.
-Additional support is given to foster families to help care for ITFC foster youth.
+ITFC is designed to maintain children and youth in family settings in the community who otherwise may have been placed in institutional settings such as a high-level group home.
+ITFC offers intensified services for foster youth who need extra structure, support, guidance, and assistance not found in a typical foster home setting.
+A wide variety of additional supports are given to and available for families that agree to care for ITFC foster youth.

 Foster children who have special emotional, social and developmental needs are at greater risk of violent behavior, incarceration, hospitalization, or placement in different forms of group and residential treatment.
 When given the opportunity to participate in Intensive Treatment Foster Care, the individual attention can positively impact that child’s choices and increase his or her chances of reaching their full potential in life.

 This video supplied by our respected colleagues at the Kennedy Krieger Institute in Baltimore will be helpful to anyone wanting to understand what fostering challenging children and youth is all about.
 This video is used with permission of Kennedy Krieger Institute, Baltimore, MD.
 The individuals who appear were participants in Kennedy Krieger’s Therapeutic Foster Care program at the time of filming.
 The video is six minutes, forty-nine seconds long.